Profirator/project-config/docs/configure.md

+### Preface

+It is very beneficial, if you have access to a running and configured system, so you can reference some of the configuration.
+If this is not possible, it is possible to setup a system using these instructions, it just takes more care when replacing placeholders.

+Expected audiance is devops engineers with some FIWARE experience.

 ### System requirements
 Virtual machine with 4 cores, 4 GB of RAM and 40 GB disk.
 This guide is written for Ubuntu.
 How ever setup is also tested with CentOS.
+A real domain name needs to be available, this setup (certificates part) cannot be done on "localhost" domains.

 ### Placeholders in config files